-Trondheim’s wide streets and semi-pedestrianised heart has some great cafés and restaurants on show, while Kristiansten Fortress, located on high to the east of the centre, is one of the most popular recreational areas.
+Trondheim’s wide streets and semi-pedestrianised heart has some great cafés and restaurants, while Kristiansten Fortress, located on high to the east of the centre, is one of the most popular recreational areas.

 The pride of Trondheim is Nidaros Cathedral, the world’s northernmost medieval cathedral.
 The majestic church towers above the city centre and is erected on the site of St Olav’s grave where medieval pilgrims flocked to worship.
 Today it is Norway’s national shrine.
 Construction of the original cathedral began in 1070, however the oldest parts still in existence date from the 12th century.
 The cathedral attracts hundreds of thousands of people each year from around the globe, who visit to admire its impressive facade and stained glass windows dating from the 19th and 20th centuries.